-HOW I SEE YOU is an exhibit put together by Propeller Gallery celebrating the recent graduates who have been Sponsored Members of Propeller over the past year.
+HOW I SEE YOU is an exhibit put together by Propeller Gallery celebrating the Emerging Artist Members of Propeller over the past year.
 Collectively the artists are interested in untold stories, whether that be their own, their families, their cultures or those of a stranger, each artist shares how they perceive the world through art.
 Individuals behind the scenes now come to the surface to showcase “what meets their eye” through a display of artworks by six local Toronto grads:

 Sara Andrea Borghi

 My paintings are the reflection of my inner self, the struggle between Id and Ego that is vented through energetic brushstrokes, vivid colors, and figures that evoke memories, emotions, and a sense of freedom.
 I use my rationality to create a structural base for my art, but I let spontaneity take over and develop the base into its true art form.
 Rationality and instinct play a match to find equilibrium, the perfect balance between the inner and external Ego, the peace among one’s mind and body.

 What we see is influenced by what we feel and what we feel is influenced by what we see.
 Humans’ perception of things is related to the eyes and the heart, what our mind sees, and what our body feels.

 I dedicate this exhibition to my dad who passed away last September.
 After his death, I met many people who went across his path and, it happily surprised me to know the common description that everyone gave to him: The Good Gaint

 My dad was one of the most important and essential persons in my life.
 He was my friend of adventures, the talented chef of the house, and a huge supporter.
 He left me with many good memories, plenty of light colors, and vibrant shapes.
 The eyes see and the heart speaks.